 That’s not to say I’m without passion for other things in life.
 Family comes first.
-I’m blessed with a beautiful wife and daughter who are a constant reminder of what’s truly important in life.
+I’m blessed with a beautiful wife and two daughters who are a constant reminder of what’s truly important in life.
 One thing my wife and I have always been able to bond over is food.
 If you need a category I guess we’re “foodies”.
 We cook (she’s better at it), we buy from local farms (check out my friends at Central Mass Locavore), I hunt, and if we have a date night available it’s fairly certain we are heading to a restaurant.
 We have to eat, so why not enjoy the heck out of it?
 Understanding what we eat also helps us stay healthy, so it’s a win-win.

 Deeper down the rabbit hole, you might find me working at becoming more proficient with woodworking, fixing a car, building/fixing something around the house, skiing, photographing something, playing golf, reading, or just out for a walk.